Remimimiel/todo-list-demo/backend/README.md

 2. Create `backend/db.py` and complete the database info.

-3. Create corresponding table `todo`
+3. If you connect to the MySQL for the first time, create corresponding table `todo` first.

     ```sql {.line-numbers}
     create table todo (